rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

 - Do not let this reference escape the constructor.
 Even if it is last statement of constructor, the escaped reference of this, may not be pointing to completed object.
 - Thus instead of constructors, listeners use setListener factory methods.

+**Confinement**: -
+- Confining variables within method is best.
+For primitives its easy, but for objects, have to ensure its reference is not escaping.
+Thus Java has Collections.unmodifiableCollection and such.
+- Note: unmodifiableCollection doesn't allow references to be updated, but objects' can still be updated if they are mutable.
+Eg: Map<String, Vehicle>..
+Vehicle object can still be updated.
+- ThreadLocal can also be used if its instance variable, but has to be thread-confined.

+**Immutability** : -
+- Simple.
+Objects that cannot be modified, there are no threading issues.

+**Final Fields**: -
+- Guarantee initialization safety.

+      public Holder holder;
+      public void initialize() {
+           holder = new Holder(42);   // not guarantee to be done atomically, unless variable is final }